 [Regulation 20K inserted in Gazette 7 Jul 2000 p.
 3683; amended in Gazette 5 Jan 2001 p.
 118.]

 20KA.
-Ministerial guidelines
+Guidelines for performance of CEO’s functions, Minister may make etc.

 (1) The Minister may by notice published in the Gazette make, amend, or revoke guidelines relating to the manner in which the Chief Executive Officer is to perform the Chief Executive Officer’s functions under this Part.

 (2) The Chief Executive Officer is to have regard to the guidelines in the exercise of his or her functions under this Part.